Limit regimes of ice formation in turbulent supercooled water: Fluctuations

-We have put $\bar u_x(z)=0$, as inclusion of a non-zero horizontal mean velocity profile has been observed to produce negligible effects on the dynamics.
+We put $\bar u_x(z)=0$, as inclusion of a non-zero horizontal mean velocity profile has been observed to produce negligible effects on the dynamics.
 As done in Sec. \ref{The mechanical}, we put $\u_r=0$, which is appropriate for the smallest crystals, but may be a rough approximation for the largest ones (see Fig. \ref{frazfig1}).

-We have noted that ice may be present at the bottom of the domain, $z=\pm 1$, and may thus generate spurious ice fluxes.
-To evaluate the effect on the dynamics, we have compared with the case in which an ice sink $\Phi_C^B$ is artificially added at $z=\pm 1$, with $\Phi_{T_o}^B\to\Phi_{T_o}^B+\Phi_C^B$, to guarantee conservation of $\langle\calx\rangle$ (with a slight abuse of notation we are using superscript $B$ for the bottom of the numerical domain although the region is not ice-free).
-As shown in Fig. \ref{profile0}, the dynamics is modified only in the boundary layer region near $z\pm 1$.
+We note that ice may be present at the bottom of the domain, $z=\pm 1$, thus generating spurious ice fluxes.
+To evaluate the effect on the dynamics, we compare with the case in which an ice sink $\Phi_C^B$ is artificially added at $z=\pm 1$, with $\Phi_{T_o}^B\to\Phi_{T_o}^B+\Phi_C^B$, to guarantee conservation of $\langle\calx\rangle$ (with a slight abuse of notation we are using superscript $B$ for the bottom of the numerical domain although the region is not ice-free).
+As shown in Fig. \ref{profile0}, the dynamics is modified only in the boundary layer region near $z=\pm 1$, the curves being essentially indistinguishable in the rest of the domain.
 We thus expect that the dynamics is properly taken into account by the model for generic values of the parameters.

 As a general rule, we find that the fluctuation contribution to the production term $\overline{(\lambda CT_o)_f}=\overline{\lambda CT_o}-\bar\lambda\bar C\bar T_o$ is small, even though the rms component of the individual fields $C$, $T_o$ and $\lambda$ are not small at all.
-We see in Fig. \ref{profile0}, panels $b$ and $c$, that ice production fluctuations are concentrated around the transition region from negative to positive $T_o$.
-We see in \ref{lambda_1} that fluctuations in $\lambda$ concentrate roughly in the same region, which suggests that a strong contribution to the ice production fluctuations comes from the difference in melting and freezing rates described in Eq. (\ref{gamma}).
+We see in Fig. \ref{profile0}($b$) and \ref{profile0}($c$), that ice production fluctuations are concentrated around the transition region from negative to positive $T_o$.
+We see in Fig. \ref{lambda_1} that fluctuations in $\lambda$ concentrate roughly in the same region, which suggests that a strong contribution to the ice production fluctuations comes from the difference in melting and freezing rates described in Eq. (\ref{gamma}).